The Goa Connection – Chapter 5

 * * *

 Towards sunset it turned stiflingly hot.
-Katie got up from a bedroll spread on the concrete floor in one of several derelict buildings of the ashram.
+The young woman got up from a bedroll spread on the concrete floor in one of several derelict buildings of the ashram.
 The room had flaking plaster walls, marble pillars and several rotting wooden window frames with shattered glass.
 Wooden rafters—some broken—stretched beneath what remained of corrugated roofing sheets.

 * * *